Testing? Testing? Is this thing working? What even is modern technology? Whatever.

 It was several hundred more years, but finally, I found the English language.
 And that was it!
 It was the closest I’d heard to Sam’s language, but the clothing was still wrong, the accent still wrong, the people wrong.

 When they started voyaging across the ocean, I took a chance, following a group of guild mages.
-They offered me the safest route, considering I could leech their magic.
+They offered me the safest route, considering I could leech their magic and not fade into the ether.
 But more than that, I was able to learn more about them and their beliefs.

 It was no surprise to me that the Sibyl was now seen as nothing more than a myth.
 Over a thousand years had passed, but they still feared her.
 They wondered if her ghost would someday come back for them.
 They were morons.